Death Race 2050: Plot

 On Day Two of the race, the drivers pass through the heartland of the country, known for its gun-wielding citizens.
 Minerva's proxy, Chi Wapp, is killed by a suicide bomber sent by Tammy.
 Frankenstein takes a shortcut on another tip, but his car gets stuck in a cornfield.
-As Annie wanders off, Frankenstein fends off against a group of Resistance ninjas to score more points.
+As Annie wanders off, Frankenstein fends off a group of Resistance ninjas to score more points.
 Upon reaching the second checkpoint, Annie admits to being a rebel and attempts to recruit Frankenstein.
-Politically apathetic, Frankenstein curses both the rebels and the government, reiterating that his desire is only to win the race.
+Politically apathetic, Frankenstein curses both the rebels and the government, reiterating that he only wants to win the race.
 At a bar, Minerva reveals to Annie that she is an educated intellectual who plays a stereotypical hip-hop character in order to survive.
 Coming back to Frankenstein's room, Annie saves his life from Perfectus, who is jealous of Frankenstein's popularity and sex appeal.
 Meanwhile, it is discovered that Hamilton and the Chairman are working together behind the scenes.

 On Day Three of the race, the government sets "approved" routes for the drivers to avoid Resistance attacks.
 Annie helps Frankenstein shift gears, due to his right arm being damaged in his fight with Perfectus.
 Minerva chases Tammy, but she falls off a cliff to avoid Tammy's suicidal proxy.
 Tammy gloats at Minerva's death before a returning ABE rams her against the wall and self-destructs, destroying them both.
 Frankenstein and Annie wipe out Hamilton and her rebels, while Perfectus takes a secret route toward the finish line.
 Both cars jockey for position until Perfectus loses control of his car and crashes into the virtual reality control booth.
 Before crossing the finish line, Frankenstein broadcasts a message to his fans, suggesting that the Chairman himself is worth 1,000 points.
-After killing the Chairman, to the delight of the spectators, Frankenstein encourages them to leave their virtual reality behind and start their own Death Race.
+After killing the Chairman, Frankenstein encourages them to leave their virtual reality behind and start their own Death Race.
 As the country erupts into violent chaos, Frankenstein and Annie watch from the distance, suggesting that they should repopulate the country after the chaos has died down.